 Personalized marketing is all about offering improved user experience (UX) by serving relevant content, or targeting key messages in the funnel, based on your customer’s e-commerce activities and behaviour.
 Personalized marketing unlocks tactics for retailers to form personal relationships with their customers during their online experience (CX), to nurture leads and drive more sales from digital marketing.

 During a global 2022 survey of consumers who purchased something online in the past six months, 62% stated that a brand would lose their loyalty if it delivered a non-personalized experience.
 This is no secret to marketers who have watched a growing trend of personalization customer expectations and e-commerce investment to match.

 In fact, the chart below shows current customer experience personalization and…

-Updating approaches to branding for the digital world
+Updating approaches to your online branding for the digital world

 Brand is No.1